gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 (For the Random Traffic Generator Cores, each will be able to access all of the given memory address range.)

-To partition, we will use the `partition_range(min_addr, max_addr, num_partitions)` function in [gem5/src/python/gem5/components/processors/abstract_generator.py](../../gem5/src/python/gem5/components/processors/abstract_generator.py).
+To partition, we will use the `partition_range()` function in [gem5/src/python/gem5/components/processors/abstract_generator.py](../../gem5/src/python/gem5/components/processors/abstract_generator.py).

 This function takes the range of `min_addr` to `max_addr` and partitions it into `num_partitions` equal length pieces.